santiagxf/trunkbased-mlops/README.md

 # Trunk-based development for Machine Learning models with Azure Machine Learning

 This repository contains an example about how to use trunk-based development git workflow in a Machine Learning project.
 It demostrates how apply the workflow in a sample project along with a CI/CD implementation in `Azure` cloud.
 The model we implemented here is a hate detection model for tweets in the portuguese language.
-The implementations of CI/CD pipelines doing continuous integration and deployment off all the assets required for the solution are provided for both `Azure DevOps` and `GitHub Acitions`.
+The implementations of CI/CD pipelines doing continuous integration and deployment of all the assets required for the solution are provided for both `Azure DevOps` and `GitHub Acitions`.
 The implementations are equally capable and you can use whichever resonates more with you.

 The resources deployed in `Azure` rely on `Azure Machine Learning`, which is a comprehensive set of tools to boost your work with machine learning projects in `Azure`.
 To know more about the components of this service you can visit [Get started with Azure Machine Learning](https://azure.microsoft.com/en-us/get-started/services/machine-learning/).